codeveloperrpai/DissertationAppFinanceManager/README.md

 ## Overview

 The Financial Management App is a web application designed to help users manage organizational finances effectively.
-It includes features for financial transactions, and user authentication.
+It includes features for financial transactions and user authentication.

 ## Features